Hassan-Faizan/breakout-project./Readme.md

 # About Project
-This game was made as a portfolio project during Udemy course "100 days of Code: Python pro bootcamp" This was no solution provided by mentor and no breakout game tutorial was followed so this is my own copyrigth code The height and width of game is flexible, you can change it accordingly
+This game was made as a portfolio project during Udemy course "100 days of Code: Python pro bootcamp" This was no solution provided by mentor and no breakout game tutorial was followed so this is my own copyrigth code The height and width of game is flexible, you can change it accordingly.

 ## Flow of Project
 program flow starts in while loop